 - Technical difficulty: ★★☆☆☆

 Oftentimes when running and configuring your own server, you will need to edit files.
 This can be done through SSH by using a text editor.
-The most common text editors are nano
+The most common text editors are nano, vi or vim, and emacs.

 Common Text Editors